The Case for Medical Tourism

 Costa Rica has two main airports (SJO and LIR) that are conveniently located a short flight away from major international hubs such as Houston, Los Angeles and Miami.
 Many airlines offer daily flights to Costa Rica, so it’s easy to schedule flights and find special discounts on fares.

 Flying into Costa Rica is a simple and pleasant affair.
 Both airports are used to the high influx of tourists, and thus immigration and customs can be easily cleared.
 Ground transportation from the airport to any of the JCI accredited hospitals is easy to arrange, as all hospitals are located just minutes away from the airports.
-Lodging options are also abundant, inexpensive and very close to the hospitals.
+Accomodations are also abundant, inexpensive and very close to the hospitals.

 Patients who fly in for a surgical procedure have a wide range of recovery options available.
 Costa Rica is blessed with some of the most temperate weather in the world, and visiting its many natural attractions can be a healing exercise unto itself.